Wow, what a smack in the gob this current situation has

 And don’t worry – like everything else, this too will pass.

 We’re talking here about updating your Marketing Plan, or writing your first.
+Email me if you’d like to get a template.

 We’re talking about pruning or adding to your product range.